ucsd-cse8a-f18/ucsd-cse8a-f18.github.io/index.md

 submit your answers to each quiz as many times as you like.
 The latest submission before 11pm on Sunday will count towards your engagement score.
 Each weekly review quiz will be worth 6 points.
 Review quizzes will stay available even after the deadline; in the past, students have found working through them to be helpful when studying for exams.
 _The review quiz must be completed independently and individually.
-You may refer to your class notes and slides + resources, but not other references.
+You may refer to your class notes and resources linked from this website, but not other references.
 You may not share information about the review quiz with others, take the review quiz in someone else's name, or ask anyone for prior knowledge about the review quiz._